ostdotcom/website-docupony/platform/docs/wallet/ux.md

 sidebar_label: Wallet UX Guidelines
 ---

-In this guide, we use an example of a fictitious restaurant recommendation application, “Spoon” to illustrate how a Brand could use the Wallet SDK to integrate the functionality of a user-friendly non-custodial Brand Token wallet into their application.
+In this guide, we use an example of a fictitious restaurant recommendation application, “Spoon” to illustrate how a Brand could use the Wallet SDK to integrate the functionality of a user-friendly non-custodial Token wallet into their application.
 The UX case study aims to serve as a reference for Brand developers and to help create a faster and smoother implementation of the Wallet SDK with the application.

 We’ll be using user stories around sharing favorite local food experiences to illustrate the key concepts of the Wallet SDK implementation and to present some basic ideas for Tokenization.

 ## Workflow: Introduction and App Update

-The goal of the splash screen is to introduce the user to Brand Tokens.
-Here, a Brand can introduce their Token economy and its benefits.
+The goal of the splash screen is to introduce end users to your token and its benefits.

 The CTA on this page is for the user to update the App to the latest version which has the OST Wallet SDK integrated.
-(Note: Your users will be required to update the app from the app store before they can access the Brand Token wallet.)
+(Note: Your users will be required to update the app from the app store before they can access the Token wallet.)

 ![Update](/platform/docs/assets/wallet-ux-guide/0-Onboarding.jpg)